Teemo4621/Discord_Bot_Typescript_Template/README.md

-# 📜 Discord TypeScript Template
+# 📜 Discord Bot TypeScript Template

 🚀 **A modern Discord bot template using TypeScript and Bun**